wgoodridge/regdocs/index.md

 ## {{page.title}}

-This site contains templates for documenting web applications to meet US FDA and European Union EMA regulations.
+This site contains detailed templates for documenting web applications to meet US FDA and European Union EMA regulations so that you don't have to start from a "_blank slate_" for each new project.

-The templates fill the gap between the high-level outlines in the regulatory guidance and information security standards and the detailed procedures, work instructions, and test scripts that are required for compliance and security.

-The templates are based on GAMP best practices and the ISO 27001 security standard.
-For more information on the regulations and standards, see [Regulations](background.html).
+The templates are based on GAMP5 best practices and the ISO 27001 security standard and can be downloaded and converted to pdf and docx formats.
+Templates include procedures for setting up quality and information management systems and testing web applications and infrastructure.

+For more information on:
+- The regulations and standards, see [Overview of Regulations](regs-overview.html).

-To get started using the templates, see [Getting Started](start.html).
+- Getting started using the templates, see [Quick Start](intro-quickstart.html).

-I hope you find the templates useful.
-They have saved me much time and effort in establishing quality management systems, documenting and testing custom-developed applications, and remediating audit findings.
+- Examples and templates that you can download, see [List of Examples](#examples-overview.html)

+- How this site is built, see [About the Site](intro-aboutsite.html)